josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/⚖️_landlord_remedies_for_covert_surveillance_abuse.md

 # ⚖️ Landlord Remedies for Covert Surveillance Abuse
 **First created:** 2025-10-03 | **Last updated:** 2025-10-03
-*Civil and tortious claims available when tenants covertly convert property into a surveillance hub.*
+*Civil and tortious claims available when tenants covertly convert property into a surveillance hub*

 ---